 Then in early April, I got sick.
 I always forget about my asthma until it affects me.
 It started with terrible headaches that lasted for days, a runny nose and sore throat.
 Maybe just allergies I thought.
 Then came the shortness of breath, chest congestion, pressure and pain.
 It hit hard and fast.
 I called in sick to work and wasn’t able to go back for 4 weeks.
 I have never in my life taken 4 weeks off of work due to illness.
 I was alone in my apartment, battling the worst sickness I have ever had.
 It felt like a combination of the flu and pneumonia.
 It was a rollercoaster ride from hell.
 I was completely exhausted, most days I didn’t leave my bed.
 It was difficult to breathe, walking into another room was an effort.
 I was covered in sweat for days, feeling confused and dazed.
 I could not focus, I could barely care for myself.
 Taking my dog outside for a short walk so he could go potty was the biggest challenge for me.
 Just when I thought I was getting better, the symptoms would get worse again.
 I experienced symptoms that had not been made public knowledge yet, such as skin rashes, painful swollen lymph nodes and body aches.
 It was incredibly frustrating and the only thing I wanted was my husband there by my side.
 But he was hundreds of miles away stuck in a hell hole otherwise known as prison.

 At one point it became so difficult and painful to breathe I honestly thought there was a possibility I would not make it.
 I had 2 inhalers I was taking twice daily and doing breathing exercises 3 times daily.
 I did steam treatments in the shower, practiced expanding my lungs and tried to get rid of whatever it was that was blocking my airways.
 My lungs felt like a dead heavy weight inside of me.
-My fever rose and I knew what I had was COVID-19, although I was denied testing because of a shortage in tests.
+My fever rose and I knew what I had was COVID-19, although I was denied testing by 2 doctors because of a shortage in tests.
 I knew from reading articles online, the only people getting tested are front line workers and the dead.
-I also knew going to the hospital would likely be a one-way ticket to the morgue with only complete strangers to say goodbye.
+I also knew going to the hospital would likely be a one-way ticket to the morgue.
 I don’t have health insurance, and I knew others without insurance had already been turned away already.
 So I made the choice to stay in the comfort of my own home my dog and cat.
 Sean and I left nothing unsaid on our phone calls, we both knew it was serious.

-Luckily, I slowly recovered, it has been two steps forward then one step back.
+Luckily, I slowly recovered, it took me weeks to fully recover my lung capacity.
 I saw the messages of hope others were spreading online, collaborations from thousands of people to share their talents with others for free.
-John Krazinski, who played the character Jim from my all-time favorite TV series ‘The Office‘, started a YouTube channel based on just that: spreading light in a time of extreme darkness.
+John Krazinski, who played the character Jim from my all-time favorite TV series ‘The Office‘, started a YouTube channel (Some Good News) based on just that: spreading light in a time of extreme darkness.
 Friends and neighbors dropped off meals, groceries, and supplies.
 My aunts emailed uplifting music video links and wrote about their daily lives, which made me feel somewhat grounded during a very unusual time.
 I focused on what I could do and tried to forget about what I can’t do, even though there are still days when it feels impossible to continue.
 It makes my heart ache to see so much hate, fighting and division when we need to unite for one common goal: survival.
 It still feels surreal to survive something that is claiming the lives of so many others.

 It is now late May 2020.
 I have not seen my husband since February 28, 2020.
 Today it has been 84 days since we were together.
 I miss him every single day, sometimes the feeling is unbearable.
-CDCR will probably not open visitng back up until at least August, if not longer, we do not have an official open date as of yet.
+CDCR will probably not open visiting back up until at least the end of 2020, if not longer, we do not have an official open date as of yet.
 They will wait until it is completely safe to do so, because opening prematurely could jeopardize the entire inmate population and although it is painful to wait, that is what we want.
 We will do whatever it takes for everyone’s safety.
 We both understand that sometimes we must endure some hardship for the cause of the greater good.
-The most important thing is the health and safety of the people; not money, convenience and luxury.
+The most important thing is the health and safety of the people; not money or convenience.
 But at the same time it feels akin to death.
 We are grieving the loss of the life we had before.
 The pain of what has been taken from both of us is so consuming I don’t know if it will ever heal.

 My life has been completely changed.
 Right now I only work part time because my hours have been cut back due to COVID-19.
 I worry about money.
 Grocery shopping has gone from a normal chore to something that has to be planned out in advance with lists, masks and ample hand sanitizer.
 I don’t go very often but when I do it is stressful.
 I am still recovering and my lungs are still healing but I worry about getting the virus again.
 I still worry about my husband getting sick, he does not have any medical conditions but because of the prison I worry.
 I worry about the long term changes CODVID-19 will have on our daily lives, society and the prison.
 It already feels comparable to post-9/11.
 The world has forever been changed and hopefully we will never forget.